OTFS-MDMA: An Elastic Multi-Domain Resource Utilization Mechanism for High Mobility Scenarios: Simulation Results

 \item{{Random S/N-Equal Power}}: We randomly choose between SDMA or NOMA for each DD RS, then select users for each RS while meeting constraint \eqref{eqc61}.
 Next, we apply equal power allocation to the users in each RS \end{itemize}

 Fig. \ref{figsim1} investigates the impact of transmission power on the weighted sum-rate without considering the individual rate constraint.
-Firstly, we observe that the weighted sum-rate of all schemes increases with the transmission power.
-But the performances in SDMA-based methods gradually saturate upon increasing the power.
+Firstly, we observe that the performances of all schemes increase with the transmission power.
+However, the performances of SDMA-based methods gradually saturate with increasing power.
 Because the MRT does not eliminate interference.
 Briefly, the powers of both the useful and the interference signals increase with the power, hence the SINR gradually approaches a constant value.
 By contrast, the NOMA-based baseline does not suffer from this phenomenon, because the utilization of SIC can eliminate the interference, and the SNR can increase with transmit power.
 Finally, the proposed sub-optimal algorithm can approach the performance of the optimal algorithm and outperform other baselines, which validates the effectiveness of the proposed algorithms.

 Fig. \ref{figsim2} investigates the impact of transmission power on the weighted sum-rate of users, while considering the individual rate constraints.
 Firstly, we observe that the performances of all schemes degrade due to the rate constraints, especially when the transmission power is low.
 Then, the performance of the SDMA-based method is superior to that of the NOMA-based method at low transmission power because the latter struggles to effectively harness SIC.
 However, at a high transmission power, the performance of SDMA-based methods is limited by the interference, while the NOMA-based method benefits from the increase of power due to harnessing SIC.
 Hence, as the power increases, the proposed algorithm gradually shifts from favoring SDMA as the access scheme to favoring NOMA.
 Finally, the outage probability is reduced upon increasing the transmission power and the proposed algorithm outperforms the baselines.